anaconda/anaconda-auth/README.md

 ### API requests

 The BaseClient class is a subclass of [requests.Session](https://requests.readthedocs.io/en/latest/user/advanced/#session-objects).
-It will attempt load the API key from the keyring on each request unless overridden by the `api_key` argument.
+It will attempt to load the API key from the keyring on each request unless overridden by the `api_key` argument.

 The BaseClient class can be used for non-authenticated requests even when